College Football Playoff expands to 12 teams in 2024 season

 "The times change, things change," CFP Executive Director Bill Hancock said.
 "Things have moved pretty quickly relative to the last 153 years."

-The CFP announced Thursday that it will expand to a 12-team event in two years, completing an 18-month process that was fraught with delays and disagreements.
-It is a momentous step, one with billions of dollars at stake in terms of TV and streaming revenue and one that changes the very fabric of the postseason.
+The CFP announced Thursday it will expand to a 12-team event in two years, completing an 18-month process that was fraught with delays and disagreements.
+It is a momentous step that will bring in billions of dollars in television revenue and change the very fabric of the postseason.

 The announcement came a day after the Rose Bowl agreed to amend its contract for the 2024 and 2025 seasons, the last hurdle CFP officials needed cleared to triple the size of what is now a four-team format.